AlexRajya/Outlining-Tool/README.md

 4. Printing: Simply styled the page in CSS to just show the text area on print.
 5. CTRL UP/DOWN: I first search for the LI element the text node is contained in, then i also search for the UL the LI element is contained in.
 I then loop through the children of the UL till i find the position of LI and then insert the Li element at pos-1.
 I also check if there is a tree element above and if there is and the nested list is active, append to the end of that instead.

-# Known bugs:
-1. Pressing CTRL+UP/DOWNARROW very quickly can result in cursor appearing at a different position.
-(Due to collabritive editing refresh)